Angiogram of the Head and Neck

 During an angiogram, a thin, soft tube called a catheter is placed into a blood vessel in the groin (femoral artery or vein) or just above the elbow (brachial artery or vein).
-See a picture of catheter placement in the femoral vein.
 The catheter is guided to the head and neck area.
 Then an iodine dye (contrast material) is injected into the vessel to make the area show clearly on the X-ray pictures.
 The angiogram pictures can be made into regular X-ray films or stored as digital pictures in a computer.

 An angiogram can find a bulge in a blood vessel (aneurysm).
 It can also show narrowing or a blockage in a blood vessel that slows or stops blood flow.
 An abnormal pattern of blood vessels (arteriovenous [AV] malformation) or abnormal vessels near a tumor can be seen.

 A magnetic resonance angiogram (MRA) or computed tomography angiogram (CTA) may be an option instead of a standard angiogram.
 Each of these tests is less invasive than an angiogram.
 Some MRA tests and all CTA tests require an injection of dye.
 A CTA also involves radiation exposure.